 - Start Date: Please ensure to indicate the final semester of your undergraduate studies in Media and Information as the start date of your Linked B.A.-M.A. degree studies.

-- Personal Statement: Please ensure to indicate that you are applying for the B.A.-M.A. linked program, along with your preferred Concentration (HCI or MIM).
+- Personal Statement: Please ensure to indicate that you are applying for the B.A.-M.A. linked program, along with your preferred Concentration.

 - Letters of Recommendation: At least 2 of the 3 must be submitted by MI Faculty.